aligeekk/SmallWorld/README.md

 ### Serverless RESTful API

+### Goal of this data challenge:
+Develop efficient path finding algorithms with minimum cost using social network properties taught in class.

 ####  use AWS Lambda and AWS DynamoDB to create a serverless RESTful API for hosting 2016 social network data challenge
 Teaching Asistant work for 2016 Social Networks